gardener/etcd-backup-restore/docs/concepts/anti-rejoin-guard.md

 - If the data directory state **cannot be determined** (the `member/`, `wal/`, `snap/` structure check itself errors), the guard fails closed.
 - If **no local member ID** can be resolved (neither lease nor member-id file), there is nothing to check, so normal initialization continues.
-- If a local member ID **is** resolved but the **boltdb backend file is missing**, the WAL tree is present but the db is not — a possible partial PVC deletion.
-The guard cannot safely treat this as a fresh member, so it fails closed.
+- If a local member ID **is** resolved but the **boltdb backend cannot be opened** (file missing, lock-acquisition timeout, or corrupt — bolt panics are recovered and surfaced as errors), the data directory is in an inconsistent state.
+The guard cannot safely proceed, so it fails closed.
-- If the boltdb exists but **cannot be opened** (the read-only open is bounded by a lock-acquisition timeout to ride out transient lock contention) or is **corrupt** (bolt panics are recovered and surfaced as errors), the guard fails closed.
 The process then exits and is restarted by the crash-back-off loop.
 - Only the **local member's own ID** is considered.
 Entries for other removed members are ignored.
+- If the guard passes (the member ID is **not** in `members_removed`), no action is taken and normal initialization continues as-is — the existing membership and restoration flow is unchanged.

 Opening boltdb **read-only** ensures the guard cannot corrupt a live backend, and reading only the small `members_removed` bucket keeps runtime and memory overhead negligible.
 This follows the same access pattern — including recovering from bolt panics on a corrupt backend — already used by `etcd-backup-restore`'s data validator (`getLatestEtcdRevision`).